 Education: ICI holds periodic educational seminars and journal clubs.
 To advance our educational mission beyond the walls, we have a range of bite-sized YouTube tutorials on simple data analyses for Fiji, CellProfiler and Imaris, viewed by over 150k views and approaching 600 subscribers.

 ICI Technical Support Team:

 Adam Marcus, PhD – ICI Scientific Director

-Laura Fox-Goharioon – ICI Technical Director
+Laura Fox-Goharioon – ICI Core Director

-Ms. Fox-Goharioon is the Technical Director and reports directly to the Assistant Dean of Research and the oversight committee for the ICI.
+Ms. Fox-Goharioon is the Director and reports directly to the Assistant Dean of Research and the oversight committee for the ICI.
 She is an experienced microscopist with over 37 years of cell biology and imaging experience at Emory University at the Whitehead location.
 She has over 13 publications focused on cell biology and imaging and has taken courses in super-resolution imaging and advanced image analysis, including the Analytical and Quantitative Light Microscopy course in Woods Hole, MA.
 She joined ICI at its inception and directly oversees the day-to-day operations of the core as well as six microscopes including live cell, confocal, super resolution, and multiphoton imaging.

 April Reedy, PhD – ICI Assistant Scientist